doublethreedigital/social-shots/README.md

 ![Banner](https://raw.githubusercontent.com/doublethreedigital/social-shots/master/banner.png)

-## Addon Boilerplate
+## Social Shots

+Social Shots allows you to generate social sharing images dynamically.
+All you need is HTML, CSS & Antlers.

-This repository contains the source code for social-shots. social-shots is a commercial addon, to use it in production, you'll need to [purchase a license](https://statamic.com/social-shots).
+This repository contains the source code of Social Shots.
+While Social Shots itself is free and doesn't require a license, you can [donate to Duncan](https://duncanm.dev/donate), the developer behind it to show your appreciation.

 ## Installation

 1. Install via Composer `composer require doublethreedigital/social-shots`
-2. Publish configuration, assets etc `php artisan vendor:publish --provider="doublethreedigital/social-shots"`
+2. Publish configuration, assets etc `php artisan vendor:publish --provider="DoubleThreeDigital\SocialShots\ServiceProvider"`

 ## Documentation